atomisthq/docs/docs/automations/events.md

 Restart your automation client and create a new GitHub issue to see the Slack notification.

 !!! hint
-You are not limited to notifications - you can do whatever you want in the handle method with your event data.
+    You are not limited to notifications in the handle method; you can do whatever you want with your event data!

 # Unit test